BenefitFinder/BenefitFinder.github.io/_articles/housing-essential-needs.md

 steps:
   - Gather documentation (identity, income/resources, medical incapacity, residency, housing status)
-  - Submit application via Washington State Department of Social and Health Services (DSHS) — online, mail, fax, phone, or in person at a Community Services Office.
+  - Submit application via Washington State Department of Social and Health Services (DSHS) online, by mail, by fax, by phone, or in person at a Community Services Office.
   - Complete the financial interview (by phone or in person) if requested.
   - If you meet financial and incapacity criteria, receive a HEN referral notice from DSHS.
   - Contact a local HEN provider (through the network administered by Washington State Department of Commerce) to apply for housing support or essential-needs help.